Where was the BBC’s Dracula filmed?

 However selecting to movie in the identical place was really a complete coincidence, in line with Gatiss, with Moffat confirming, “we were lined up for somewhere else.”

-And Gatiss mentioned that you would be able to really feel the historical past when capturing on the studios.
-“Well yes because it’s old,” he mentioned.
+And Gatiss stated you could really feel the historical past when taking pictures on the studios.
+“Well yes because it’s old,” he stated.
 “It feels precisely the identical.
-However I do know it very nicely, and there are specific… the previous home that you just see on the backside, the battlements – that’s the place Christopher Lee falls to his dying within the curse of Frankenstein.
+However I do know it very properly, and there are specific… the previous home that you just see on the backside, the battlements – that’s the place Christopher Lee falls to his dying within the curse of Frankenstein.

 “We shot a little in Oakley Court, the hotel over the road where they did Plague of Zombies.
 I could go on!
 They also did the Jack Palance Dracula in Oakley Court, it’s also the house from Rocky Horror Show.
 There’re dozens of them!”